 Welcome to New Student Resources.
-As a new SOAR student, you are offered resources for your success at Lane, right here on this page.
+As a new student, you are offered resources for your success at Lane, right here on this page.
 Lane Community College offers the following Student Services to assist you in your academic goals.
 Please click on individual titles to be redirected to the respective website.
 Here is a campus map for your convenience.

 Academic Advising Syllabus

 Prepare yourself for your academic advising session to maximize your experience and expectations.
 Find out what you can expect from our team of counselors and academic advisors, and what they will expect from you.

 Counselors and Advisors provide new student information and advising on course selection for Lane and transfer programs.
 Lane counselors and counseling interns can help you manage issues such as feelings associated with anxiety and depression, financial stress, relational issues, and family dynamics.
 All services are available on a drop-in basis during open hours.
 A limited number of on-going, weekly personal counseling appointments are available each term.
 Located in Building #1, Room 103.